AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 When looking at code samples in the Tailwind docs, keep in mind that the base project configures Tailwind to use `_` as the [separator](https://v2.tailwindcss.com/docs/configuration#separator) instead of the default colon (`:`).

-### Add postcss.config.js
+### postcss.config.js

-Create the `postcss.config.js` file  to your project's root and configure it to add `tailwindcss` and the `autoprefixer` as PostCSS plugins for your app.
+Create the `postcss.config.js` file in your project's root and configure it to add `tailwindcss` and the `autoprefixer` as PostCSS plugins for your app.
 Your `postcss.config.js` file should look like this:

-The `create-pwa` CLI adds and configures this file as follows:

 ```js
 // postcss.config.js